jinuue/FLIPTACTOE/README.md

 - After setting up, test the game to ensure that it runs as expected.
 Verify that all interactive elements, sound effects, and animations work correctly.

 > [!NOTE]
-> If you want to jump straight into the game, use this link: [https://fliptactoe.netlify.app/]
+> If you want to jump straight into the game, use this link: (Flip Tac Toe)[https://fliptactoe.netlify.app/]

 ## How to Play
 1. When the game starts, a **_"How To Play"_** popup will appear, explaining the game rules.